bitfocus/companion-module-behringer-xair/HELP.md

 **Note *Storage and Recall*:** Each channel or bus send has one save value.
 Recall will only restore the last value saved.
 There are also 10 Global slots available to store a value that may be recalled to any channel.
 Recalling an empty slot will have no effect.

-**Note *Snapshots*:** Previous/Next Snapshot commands do not verify that numbered snapshot exists.
+**Note *Snapshots*:** If the Previous/Next numbered Snapshot is empty, the mixer will not change snapshots.
 The Save snapshot function does NOT ask for confirmation before saving/overwriting.

 ## Dynamic Variables
 Variable | Description